Watching Way More Than Just Birds

 Guys, if you finish reading The Westing Game with just one epiphany, let it be: "Don't judge a book by its cover."
 (Although the cover of The Westing Game is almost as awesome as its story, tbh.)

 Case in point: Chris Theodorakis.
 He's way more than people give him credit for.
 Many of the characters in this book initially dismiss CK as "that wheelchair kid."
 Big mistake.

-While it's tempting to quickly define Chris as the disabled kid in a wheelchair, he's more than that.
-He's one of the most thoughtful, considerate characters in the book, although many of the other characters don't take him seriously, or even ignore him.
-We're not really sure what his condition is.
-Dr. Deere defines it as "pyramidal tract involvement" (5.31), and what that seems to mean for Chris is that he's in a wheelchair, doesn't have control over his spastic body, and has trouble speaking.
-His mind, though, is perfectly intact; he brings innocence and pure excitement to the Westing game.
+Chris's one of the most thoughtful, considerate characters in the book... although many of the other characters don't take him seriously, ignore him, or think of him purely in terms of his handicap.
+We're not really sure what his physical condition is.
+Dr. Deere defines it as "pyramidal tract involvement" (5.31), and what that seems to mean for Chris is that he's in a wheelchair, doesn't have control over his body, and has trouble speaking.